lambda-orm/lambdaorm/README.md

 **IMPORTANT: the library is in an Alpha version!!!**

 LambdaORM is an intermediary between the business model and the persistence of the data.
 Completely decoupling the business model from the data layer.
 For this use:

-- Queries written in lambda expressions
+- Query Language written in javascript lambda expressions.
-- Definition of schemas by decoupling the model from the database.
+- Schema Configuration.

 ## Features

-- Expressions
+- Query Language
-	- Simple expressions based on javascript lambda.
+	- Simple query language based on javascript lambda expressions.
+	- Can write the expression as javascript code or as a string
-	- String expressions
+	- Crud clauses
 	- Implicit joins and group by
 	- Eager loading using the Include() method.
-	- Metadata
+	- Metadata from query expression
-- Schema
+- Schema Configuration
-	- Decoupling the business model from the data layer
+	- Decoupling the business model from phisical model
 	- Configuration in json or yml formats
-	- mapping
+	- Definition of mappins to map the business model with the physical model
-	- Extends entities and schemas
+	- Extends entities
 	- Environment variables
 	- define index, unique key, constraints
 - CLI